xpack/web-doxygen/website/docs/api/classes/reg-ex-private.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Compiles a regular expression passed as a string into a stream of tokens that can be used for efficient searching. <a href="#a5ae763e5ab5231eae1133e68093c49be">More...</a></p>
+Compiles a regular expression passed as a string into a stream of tokens that can be used for efficient searching. <a href="#a5ae763e5ab5231eae1133e68093c49be">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">